costajob/ruby-app-servers/README.md

 ```

 #### No keep-alive
-In order to do a fair comparison i benchmarked also by disabling HTTP keep-alive:
+In order to do a fair comparison i benchmarked also by disabling HTTP keep-alive.
-This is required since Unicorn seems to not support it.
+This is required since Unicorn simply does not support it.

 ```
 wrk -H "Connection: Close" -t 4 -c 100 -d 30s --timeout 2000 http://127.0.0.1:9292/?count=1000